-This section discusses aquatic resources in the vicinity of Yuba County Water Agency's (YCWA or Licensee) Yuba River Development Project (Project).
-Section 7.3 is divided into four major sections, including this overview.
+This section discusses aquatic resources in the vicinity1 of Yuba County Water Agency's (YCWA's or Licensee's) Yuba River Development Project (Project) and is divided into four topics.
 Section 7.3.2 describes the history of fishes in the Yuba River Basin.
 Section 7.3.3 identifies specific special-status aquatic species that have the potential to be affected by continued Project operation and maintenance (O&M), provides a brief life history description for each of the special-status aquatic species, and describes the known occurrence of the special-status aquatic species in relation to Project facilities and features.
-Section 7.3.4 describes existing, relevant, and reasonably available information regarding aquatic resources in areas upstream of the Project (i.e., on the Middle Yuba River upstream of Our House Diversion Dam, on Oregon Creek upstream of Log Cabin Diversion Dam, on the South Yuba River upstream of the river at the United States Army Corps of Engineers' (USACE's) Englebright Reservoir which is impounded by USACE's Englebright Dam, and on the North Yuba River upstream of New Bullards Bar Reservoir), within the Project Area, and downstream of the Project (i.e., on the lower Yuba River downstream of the USACE's Daguerre Point Dam).
+Section 7.3.4 describes relevant and reasonably available information regarding aquatic resources in areas upstream of the Project, within the Project Area,2 and downstream of the Project.
+Areas upstream of the Project include the Middle Yuba River upstream of Our House Diversion Dam, Oregon Creek upstream of Log Cabin Diversion Dam, South Yuba River upstream of the mouth of the river at the United States Army Corps of Engineers' (USACE's) Englebright Reservoir, and on the North Yuba River upstream of New Bullards Bar Reservoir.
+The area downstream of the Project includes the lower Yuba River downstream of USACE's Daguerre Point Dam to the confluence with the Feather River.